opf/openproject/docs/user-guide/team-planner/README.md

 > **Info**: Work packages can also expand and retract in width depending on how many non-working days are spanned (for example, a 3-day task starting on Thursday and ending on Monday will spread across 5 calendar days;  dragging that same work package so that it starts on a Tuesday and ends on a Thursday means that it will spread across 3 calendar days.
 In both cases, the duration remains 3 days.

-Sometimes, it is not possible to modify a the dates or the assignee of  work package for a variety of reasons.
+Sometimes, it is not possible to modify the dates or the assignee of work packages for a variety of reasons.
 It could be, for example, because you might not have the necessary permissions to make that change or because existing relations make it impossible.
 In such cases, an error message will appear on the top of the screen to let you know that the change was was possible.

-## Work package detail view
+## Work package details view

-When you want to really understand what a team member is working on, or want to re-schedule work packages around, it can be important to get the full context of each work package.
-Team planners makes this possible by giving you easy access to work package details.
+When you want to understand what a team member is working on, or want to re-schedule work packages, it can be important to get the full context of each work package.
+Team planners make this possible by giving you easy access to work package details.

 To open the work package details in split screen, hover on a work package card and click on the **i icon** (information):

 ![Click on the i icon in a work package card to open details in split screen view](TeamPlanner-12.4-hoverWorkPackageCard.png)

-This will make open work package details in split screen view, where you can view and edit all work package attributes, consult recent activity, view linked files and link new or attach ones and view and create work package relations.
+This will open the work package details in split screen view, where you can view and edit all work package attributes, consult recent activity, view linked files and link new or attach ones and view and create work package relations.

 ![An example of the work package detail view in split screen](TeamPlanner-12.4-splitScreen.png)

-## Removing a work package
+## Remove a work package

 Since the team planner is simply a view that displays work packages for certain assignees over a certain period of time, removing a work package simply means not making it visible in the current view.
 This can be achieved in a number of ways:

 1. Adding a filter that will exclude that work package (for example, filtering for type *Task* will remove work packages of other types from that view).
 2. Removing the start and finish dates or changing them such that they do not fall in the time period displayed in the team planner.
 3. Removing the assignee or changing the assignee to someone who has not been added to this particular team planner.

 Alternatively, the team planner offers an easy way to remove a work package by combining 2 and 3 in one action.
 When you start dragging a work package, a *remove drop zone* appears at the bottom of the team planner.
 You can drag a work package card to that drop zone to clear the assignee, start date and finish date attributes in one go.